 So you want to buy a custom knife?
 Well, the custom knife world can be a difficult one to navigate, with its own etiquette and hierarchy that isn’t overtly obvious when you first start out.
-A Custom knife means craftsmanship, high-quality materials, and artful designs and are unique as the makers who craft them.
-They also come with big ticket prices.
+A Custom knife means craftsmanship, high-quality materials, and artful designs and is unique as the makers who craft them.
+They also come with big-ticket prices.
 Are you ready to hop into the world of custom knives?

 If you were bitten by the custom knife bug, you may have browsed around and seen custom knives.
 In the upper echelon of custom knives, you can pay five or six figures for a knife.
 But in the more sane price ranges, you should expect to spend anywhere between $100 to $1000 on a custom knife.

 First things first, you need to decide what role you want a custom knife to fill in your life.
 Do you want a single heirloom piece, one that you’re going to carry and use every day, will it be handed down to your son and stay in the family forever?
 Or are you looking to start a collection of quality pieces or simply try a bunch of different knives?

 What do you get in a custom knife vs production model?

 First, don’t expect performance to track prices.
 A ten-fold price increase won’t get you ten times more stuff.

 A big part of the premium you pay for with a custom knife is time: the knife maker’s time to make a product by hand, versus a production knife that is mass-produced by machines.
 Customs feature blades are entirely hand-ground and finished.
 They may come with more exotic materials, better fit and finish and created by a maker who has built a reliable reputation for excellent workmanship.
 A real collector’s piece!